flexiondotorg/flexiondotorg.github.io/content/posts/20230816-install-zerotier-on-steamdeck/index.md

 ## Set a Password

 By default, no password 🔓️ is set for the `deck` user.
-With no password set, it is not possible to run commands in the root content using `sudo`.
+With no password set, it is not possible to run commands in the root context using `sudo`.
 Type `passwd` in the terminal to set a password.

 ```shell